ci1xgk/Fellowship_Webpage/metrics.md

 python metrics.py
 ````

-and shows the metrics on the screen:
+and shows the metrics on the screen as:

 ````
 Hit rate: 0.905324